As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 The answer is YES.

 If you are a new immigrant to Canada, you do not have to worry.
 Permanent residents, refugees with Convention refugee status, and people with work visas or student visas are all eligible for life insurance.
 In some cases, certain restrictions may apply.
-Read on to learn more.
+Read on to learn more about how you can buy life insurance as a newcomer to Canada.

 What Does Life Insurance Cover?

-A life insurance policy is a legally-binding contract between you and the insurer.
+A life insurance policy is a legally binding contract between you and the insurer.
 The insurance provider is obliged to issue the death benefit to your beneficiary if you pass away while your policy is active.

 Life insurance covers many causes of death.
-These include natural causes, accidents, COVID-19 related complications, and murder.
+These include natural causes, accidents, COVID-19-related complications, and murder.
 However, if you pass away under excluded circumstances — like suicide in the first two or three years — or commit fraud, the insurer can refuse to pay out.

 Types of Life Insurance in Canada